hipe/tmx/doc/018-installing-and-deploying-python.md

 for reading files like this.
 We may use this format to hold certain kinds of structured notes.

+(At #history-B.2 we added a command-line script that needs it.)

 The [documentation][recu1] doesn't say so, but there is a package for Ubuntu.
 (We got this installed straightforwardly somehow on OS X too).